Dip and Dine at This Modern Japanese Restaurant

-There’s a first time for everything—and no wrong way to do it when you dip and dine at Tabu Shabu, San Diego’s newest Japanese hot pot destination.
+There’s a first time for everything—and no wrong way to do it when you dip and dine at Tabu Shabu, SoCal’s premier Japanese hot pot destination (with a Texas location coming soon!).
 Traditional Japanese cuisine combines seamlessly with a modern atmosphere alongside savory flavors, premium ingredients and homemade sauces.
 Though it’s a true DIY experience, your server’s pairing recommendations and cooking expertise is available at every turn.
 Ingredients, cookware and a stovetop are provided, while the rhythm, arrangement and creativity is all up to you.
-Here’s an inside look at Tabu Shabu’s authentic hot pot experience, and why it should be your next dining destination.
 Hot Pot Tabu Shabu

 Hot Pot Tabu Shabu

 Meet the Owner